 Readiness Action Plan

-The Readiness Action Plan (RAP) ensures that the Alliance is ready to respond swiftly and firmly to new security challenges from the east and the south.
-Begun at the 2014 Wales Summit, this is the most significant reinforcement of NATO's collective defence since the end of the Cold War.
-At Warsaw in 2016, Allied leaders welcomed its implementation and introduced new work on NATO’s deterrence and defence posture.
+The Readiness Action Plan (RAP) has been an essential milestone and driver of NATO’s military adaptation to the changed and evolving security environment.
+Agreed at the 2014 Wales Summit, the Readiness Action Plan launched the most significant reinforcement of NATO's collective defence since the end of the Cold War. .
+At the 2016 Warsaw Summit, Allied Leaders welcomed its implementation and agreed that this comprehensive package of assurance and adaptation measures now forms the baseline of the Alliance’s deterrence and defence posture.

-- Due to the changed security environment on NATO’s borders, the RAP includes ‘assurance measures’ for NATO member countries in Central and Eastern Europe to reassure their populations, reinforce their defence and deter potential aggression.
+- Due to the changed security environment on NATO’s borders since 2014, the RAP includes assurance measures for NATO Allies in Central and Eastern Europe to reassure their populations, reinforce their defence and deter potential aggression.

 - Assurance measures comprise a series of land, sea and air activities in, on and around the eastern part of Alliance territory, which are reinforced by exercises focused on collective defence and crisis management.